wp-plugins/sf-move-login/readme.txt

 Contributors: GregLone, SecuPress, juliobox
 Tags: login, logout, url, security
 Requires at least: 3.1
-Tested up to: 4.3-RC2
+Tested up to: 4.3
 Stable tag: trunk
 License: GPLv3
 License URI: http://www.screenfeed.fr/gpl-v3.txt

-Change your login URL for something like <code>http://example.com/login</code> and stop login brute force attempts.
+Change your login URL for something like `http://example.com/login` and stop login brute-force attempts.

 == Description ==

 This plugin forbids access to **http://example.com/wp-login.php** and creates new urls, like **http://example.com/login** or **http://example.com/logout**.
-This is a great way to limit bots trying to brute force your login (trying to guess your login and password).
+This is a great way to limit bots trying to brute-force your login (trying to guess your login and password).
 Of course, the new URLs are easier to remember too.

 Also remember: the use of this plugin does NOT exempt you to use a strong password.
 Moreover, never use "admin" as login, this is the first attempt for bots.